absmach/supermq/bootstrap/README.md

     2) Providing basic configuration for the newly created Thing
     3) Handle blacklisting of the Thing

-Initial BS endpoint will be provided in the Thing during the manufacturing process.
-Pre-provisioning a new GW is as simple as sending GW data to the
+Pre-provisioning a new GW is as simple as sending GW data to the Bootstrap service.
-Bootstrap service.
 Once the Thing is active it sends a request for initial config to BS service.
-Once GW is bootstrapped, it’s possible to add it to the whitelist, so that it can exchange messages using Mainflux.
-Bootstrapping does not implicitly add GW to whitelist, it has to be done manually.
+Once the Thing is bootstrapped, it’s possible to add it to the whitelist, so that it can exchange messages using Mainflux.
+Bootstrapping does not implicitly add Things to whitelist, it has to be done manually.

-In order to bootstrap successfully, the Thing needs to send bootstrapping request to the specific URL, as well as secret key that are pre-provisioned during manufacturing process.
+In order to bootstrap successfully, the Thing needs to send bootstrapping request to the specific URL, as well as secret key.
+This key and URL are pre-provisioned during manufacturing process.
 If the Thing is pre-provisioned on the Bootstrap service side, corresponding configuration will be sent as a response.
-Otherwise, the Thing will be saved so that these Things can be provisioned later.
+Otherwise, the Thing will be saved so that it can be provisioned later.

 ***Thing Configuration***

-Thing Configuration contains two parts: custom configuration (that can be interpreted by the Thing itself) and Mainflux-related configuration.
+Thing Configuration consists of two logical parts: custom configuration (that can be interpreted by the Thing itself) and Mainflux-related configuration.
 Mainflux config contains:
     1) corresponding Mainflux Thing ID
     2) corresponding Mainflux Thing key
     3) list of the Mainflux channels the Thing is connected to

 >Note: list of channels contains IDs of the Mainflux channels.
-These channels are _pre-provisioned_ on the Mainflux side and Bootstrapping service does not create Mainflux Channels.
+These channels are _pre-provisioned_ on the Mainflux side and, unlike corresponding Mainflux Thing, Bootstrapping service does not create Mainflux Channels.

 ## Configuration